ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-configuration/index.md

 This can be very useful when debugging issues on the server.

-## Custom Partial Store
+## Custom Infinite Scrolling

-The example below shows a customised SSRM using the Partial Store.
+The example below shows a customised SSRM using Infinite Scrolling.
 Note the following:

-- The grid property `serverSideStoreType = partial`, which gets the Partial Store to be used.
+- The grid property `serverSideInfiniteScrolling = true`, which gets the Infinite Store to be used.
 The grid loads rows one block at a time as the user scrolls down.

 - The grid property `cacheBlockSize = 50`.
 This sets the block size to 50, thus rows are read back 50 at a time.